molstar/molstar/docs/v6-architecture.md

 Out of scope:

 - Independent package versions or a package per parser/representation.
-- Native execution of TypeScript source and a repository-wide erasable-syntax rewrite.
+- Native Node execution of TypeScript source and a repository-wide erasable-syntax rewrite.
 - Changes to transformer identifiers or snapshot JSON, except where registration must become explicit.
 - Moving Python `molviewspec` into this repository.
 - Publishing a stories library or merging the MolViewStories webapp.